KevinHardy/parseQueue/README.md

 ````

 Parse is a great RESTful API.
-We'll use it to make 4 HTTP requests with AgularJS:
+We'll use it to make 4 HTTP requests with AngularJS:

 * GET - retrieve data
 * POST - create data